vkohaupt/vokoscreenNG/README.md

 # vokoscreenNG (New Generation)

 * For **Linux** and **Windows**
-* vokoscreenNG is based of Qt and GStreamer and was rewritten from scratch.
+* vokoscreenNG is based of Qt and GStreamer.
-* The old vokoscreen 2.5.0 https://github.com/vkohaupt/vokoscreen is the last version with ffmpeg and will receive no further updates.

 ## Download
 * Windows https://linuxecke.volkoh.de/vokoscreen/vokoscreen-download.html